-Determining which customer segments to build depends on your business as well as what you want to learn about your niche audience and what drives their buyer’s journeys.
+Now, determining which types of customer segments to build depends entirely on your business, revenue model and goals, and what you want to learn about your audience.

-With that cleared up, here are some hyper-specific customer segmentation examples (and we mean really specific — the best segments are) you can build in BlueConic in minutes, not hours or days.
+With that cleared up, here are some specific customer segmentation examples you can build in BlueConic’s customer data platform (CDP) in a matter of minutes.

-One, some, or all of these examples may not apply to your products and services whatsoever.
-The point of sharing these is simply to give you an idea of what’s possible with a multi-dimensional segmentation approach — and a customer data platform — today.)
+(Note: These examples may not apply to your products and services or unique business model whatsoever.
+Having said that, we just want to give you an idea of what’s possible with a multi-dimensional segmentation approach — and a customer data platform — today.)

 Example #1: Online retailer trying to reengage shoppers

-With a customer data platform like ours, though, an e-tailer facing this problem could identify segments who left one or more items in their carts over a given period and develop a reengagement plan to entice individuals to complete purchasing.
+With a customer data platform like ours, though, an ecommerce business facing this problem could identify segments who left one or more items in their carts over a given period and develop a reengagement plan to entice individuals to complete purchasing.

-Types of customer segmentation models this brand could build:
+Types of customer segmentation models this company could build:

-- Basic: Potential customers who added a specific product to their carts without purchasing
+- Basic: Prospects who added an item to a cart without purchasing

-- Intermediate: Potential customers who added a specific product to their carts in the last 7 days without purchasing
+- Intermediate: Prospects who added an item to a cart in the last week without buying

-- Advanced: Potential customers from a particular city or state who added a specific product to their carts in the last 7 days without purchasing and have visited 5 or more website pages
+- Advanced: Prospects from a particular city or state who added an item to a cart in the last week without buying and visited five or more website pages

 Many publications today are (rightfully) focused on building revenue through digital subscriptions.
-After all, ads can only help so much these days.
-Embracing other revenue models is now a must.
+Embracing other revenue models is now a must to accelerate growth.

-A newspaper or magazine with intent on growing their bottom line through subscriptions could define segments of customers who have the potential to churn (i.e., not renew their subscriptions).
+A newspaper or magazine intent on growing their bottom line through subscriptions could define segments of customers who have the potential to churn (i.e., not renew).

-Moreover, a publication in this situation could pinpoint subscribers who have signed up for free trials but not purchased long-term plans or even leads who maxed out their metered paywall windows.
+Similarly, they could pinpoint subscribers who signed up for free trials but have not purchased long-term plans or even leads who maxed-out metered paywall windows.

-A few specific customer segmentation models this company could build:
+A few specific audience segmentation models this company could build: